kishan-gajjar/java-design-patterns/README.md

 # java-design-patterns
-This repository containing explanation and examples of some of the Java Design Patterns
+This repository contains examples of some of the Java Design Patterns

 # strategy-pattern